ADDRESS WORLD SUSTAINABILITY PROBLEMS WITH A Ph.D. IN POPULATION, HEALTH AND PLACE

 Steven D. Fleming, Professor of the Practice of Spatial Sciences: GIS, human geography; remote sensing

-Meredith Franklin: spatial & environmental statistics; atmospheric science
+Meredith Franklin, Assistant Professor of Preventive Medicine: spatial & environmental statistics; atmospheric science

 W. James Gauderman, Professor of Preventive Medicine: biostatistics; cancer epidemiology; environmental & genetic epidemiology